oburgosm/demo-narayana/README.md

 To reproduce it, there are two test classes:

-- ApplicationTest: This test send a message to a queue inside a transaction without pooling enabled.
+- ApplicationTest: The test send a message to a queue inside a transaction without pooling enabled.
 It works fine.
 - ApplicationPoolingTest: This same test, but enabling jms pooling.
 The test fail with a `SynchedLocalTransactionFailedException`